Birds

 Woodpeckers

-Six species of woodpecker have been known to occur in Kejimkujik.
-The Pileated Woodpecker is one of Kejimkujik’s most striking birds.
+Six species of woodpecker have been known to frequent Kejimkujik.
+The pileated woodpecker is one of Kejimkujik’s most striking birds.
 Kejimkujik's mature hardwood forests and abundance of large trees is a good area for them.
 These habitats provide ample nesting sites and food sources for this uncommon woodpecker.

 Scarlet tanager